mucsci-students/2023SHRProject/README.md

 - **Sizing issues on larger resolutions:** When switching the games resolution you may notice some UI components do not scale properly.
 This can be fixed by adjusting the rect transform, specifically the anchor and pivot points.
 Most components are fixed but there may be some minor elements that still need adjustment (upgrade menu text, upgrade menu buttons, settings menu, main menu text..etc)
 - **Upgrade system for the AI**: Currently for our AI we do not have a system set up in place for allowing the AI to choose its own upgrades based on gameplay.
 This could be a valuable addition to improve the AI's decision-making process and overall performance in the game.
 - **More tower types for the AI:** Currently for our AI we are only giving it access to 2 tower types (dart monkey and sniper monkey).
 We ideally would like to give it more options to choose from but we need to ensure that the additional tower types are balanced and complement each other well.
 This would provide the AI with more strategic options and enhance its ability to adapt to different gameplay scenarios.
-- **Balance tower types:** Most of the towers in the game are unbalanced and either cost to little or provide too much power for their cost.
+- **Balance tower types:** Most of the towers in the game are unbalanced and either cost too little or provide too much power for their cost.
 Adjusting the stats and costs of each tower would ensure a more fair and challenging gameplay experience for both players and the AI.
 - **Clean up/delete unnecessary game files:** There are a number of files and game assets that can be deleted.
 - **Upgrade menu functionality:** When pulling up the upgrade menu you may notice that you have to close it by clicking on the same monkey you opened it for, this can be a hassle for new users.
 Maybe adding a close button could improve the user experience.
 Or you could add a way for the user to click on the game scene to close the menu (kinda similar to the mobile game)
-- **The AI Status:** The AI currently at a state of placing two towers: The Dart Monkey and The Sniper Monkey in realtively good spots.
+- **The AI Status:** The AI is currently at a state of placing two towers: The Dart Monkey and The Sniper Monkey in relatively good spots.
 The AI if towers are placed well can get to the high 30s of the waves and usually fails by end.
 The average wave it would get to was around 20 with average placement of sniper and dart monkeys.